Hendrik Wijdeveld

-Hendricus Theodorus Wijdeveld (The Hague, 4 October 1885 - Nijmegen, 20 February 1987) was a Dutch architect and graphic designer.
+Hendricus Theodorus Wijdeveld (The Hague, 4 October 1885 – Nijmegen, 20 February 1987) was a Dutch architect and graphic designer.
 He was an important figure of the Amsterdam School and is known for his work as editor-in-chief for the Wendingen magazine.

 Life and work

 Wijdeveld started his career at the architectural firm of Jacques van Straaten and the studio of Pierre Cuypers.
 He then worked in France as an assistant to the architect Louis Cordonnier.
 He returned to Amsterdam in 1914.
-From 1914 to 1940, he completes his main designs:
+From 1914 to 1940, he completed his main designs: